BentaherNoureddine/fast_api_learning/README.md

 because we need to commit those changes by calling conn.commit in our case , or we can rollback and if we don t commit the changes and we release the connection

-a rollback will be automatically  will be called
+a rollback will be automatically  will be called .

+to gain some time i only will test the commit and rollback in our project and im not gonna test the documentation examples to gain some time .

+4-learned about the engine.begin() that helps with managing database transaction and making commits and rollbacks automatically